Northwestern Medicine Bluhm Cardiovascular Institute Expands at Northwestern Medicine Palos Hospital

 “We want people in the community to know they now have easy access to nationally ranked Bluhm Cardiovascular Institute physicians, who work in partnership with local physician groups sharing the Northwestern Medicine patients first mission,” said Dr. Mutharasan.

 Along with the expansion of clinical services, construction is underway to create a new Bluhm Cardiovascular Institute Outpatient Clinic on the first floor of Northwestern Medicine Palos Hospital.
 The clinic will include 16 exam rooms, a waiting area, expanded diagnostic testing and dedicated workrooms for physicians and staff.
-Additional plans include a remodel and upgrade of one of the Cardiac Catherization Labs and an MRI replacement improving access to advanced cardiac imaging.
+Additional plans include a remodel and upgrade of one of the cardiac catheterization labs and an MRI replacement improving access to advanced cardiac imaging.

 “We are excited to expand cardiovascular care services in the southwest suburbs,” said Patrick M. McCarthy, MD, executive director of Northwestern Medicine Bluhm Cardiovascular Institute, and a Palos Park native.
 “The new outpatient clinic, along with assembling an outstanding team, supports our Patients First mission.
 We already have seen major advancements by achieving 100% guideline compliance with rapid response to patients having a heart attack.”